kucm-lsbi/MOZAIC/README.md

 Usage: Enter the 'No.' of sites to use (space separated, e.g. 1 2 3).
        Type 'all' to use everything, or 'q' to quit.

->> Select atoms to start MOZAIC:
+>> Select atoms to start MOZAIC: all
 ```

 ## Notes

-The output includes the optimized final bank and ranked protein–ligand complex PDB files.

-If the receptor is provided in .pdb format, Open Babel must be available in the environment for PDB → PDBQT conversion.
+If the receptor is provided as `.pdb`, Open Babel must be available to convert it to `.pdbqt`.
+  (`.pdbqt` inputs do not require conversion.)

+MOZAIC writes results under `results/<job_name>/`, including:
+- `run.log`: full execution log
+- `initial_mol.png`: 2D depiction of the initial molecule for atom-site inspection
+- optimized final bank (ranked candidates)
+- ranked protein–ligand complex structures (PDB)